JRigelo/movies_games_api/README.md

 ## Overview

 This API is used to recommend movies and video games.
-You feed the movies you like and dislike, select images of games you like and dislike, and it returns you a list of images of the recommended movies and/or games, and their correspondent amazon links to rent or buy them.
+You feed the movies you like and dislike, select images of games you like and dislike, and it returns to you a list of images of the recommended movies and/or games, and their corresponding amazon links to rent or buy them.

 For details about the recommender go to: